9 (Fri) October 2020

 “Bean curd tonight,” Crane-Man would say, his eyes gleaming.
 “With cucumber kimchee as well.
 Truly a felicitous combination.
 Soft bean curd – crunchy cucumber.
 Bland bean curd – spicy cucumber.
 That woman is an artist.”

 The point is that kimchi in 12th century Korea would not have been spicy, also uncertain whether cucumbers were pickled at all back then.

 In the book, Tree-Ear receives his meals in a dried gourd shell, which for millennia is what commoners in Korea have used for bowls.
 My grandparents had actual dried gourd shells in common use around the house; plastic replicas of gourd shells are still used, though not really as food bowls, more of a utility scoop.

 The modern equivalent might be the tin pot: cheap, indestructible, versatile, often used to cook ramyeon and other quick soup meals.

 I hadn’t used my old tin pot to cook anything in years (see most recently 3.218 Neoguri Ramyeon with Bean Sprouts & Egg) – it sits these days as an ornament on the bookshelf with my cookbooks; in Manila, our helper used it to keep spare change – so I gave it a thorough scrubbing before bringing it into service here.

 Truly, the felicitous combination made for a very austere meal.
-As a homeless orphan living under a bridge, I should be grateful.
+I was grateful.